santy-gegenschatz/The-Summer-Store/README.md

 ## Architecture
 The system is based on an express server running on Node.JS.
-Api's are separated according to the data persistency method they use.
+Api's are separated as usual according to the data persistency method they use.

 ## Tech
 Several npm packages are used to provide specific functionality to the backend.
 Some of them are: